chinapedia/wikipedia.abstract.en/Page/Microwave.md

 Antennas

-Diplexer1.jpgs and a diplexer in an air traffic control radar]]
+s and a diplexer in an air traffic control radar]]

 The short wavelengths of microwaves allow omnidirectional antennas for portable devices to be made very small, from 1 to 20 centimeters long, so microwave frequencies are widely used for wireless devices such as cell phones, cordless phones, and wireless LANs (Wi-Fi) access for laptops, and Bluetooth earphones.
 Antennas used include short whip antennas, rubber ducky antennas, sleeve dipoles, patch antennas, and increasingly the printed circuit inverted F antenna (PIFA) used in cell phones.